Skip to main content

 How easy is it to maintain a painted staircase made of tiles, stone or concrete?

-A painted staircase can never be as low-maintenance as your old tiled, terrazzo or stone staircase.
+A painted staircase can never be as easy to maintain as your old tiled, terrazzo or stone staircase.
 These materials are almost indestructible surfaces.
-If you're worried about the turbulence of your household, consider painting only the banisters, stringers and risers, leaving the treads in the unloved terrazzo!
-In addition to its resilience, a finely patterned stone will forgive many a dirty shoe print, which will be so immediately noticeable with a noble black look.
+If you're worried because your household is simply very busy, consider painting only the banisters, stringers and risers, for example, and leaving the treads in the unloved terrazzo!
+In addition to its resilience, a finely patterned stone is forgiving of many a dirty shoe mark, which will immediately catch the eye with a classy black look.

 4. Questions about painting stair railings